-Cipher suite rule conditions should be used only to block traffic, they should not be used to decrypt traffic.
+t Cipher suite rule conditions can be used only to block traffic, they cannot be used to decrypt traffic.

-You cannot add new cipher suites.
+Note You cannot add new cipher suites.
 You can neither modify nor delete predefined cipher suites.

 You can add a maximum of 50 cipher suites and cipher suite lists to the Selected Cipher Suites in a single cipher suite condition.
 The system supports adding the following cipher suites to a cipher suite condition: